Heather Robson: Early life and family

 Born on 6 May 1928 in Auckland, to Effie Redwood (née McLachlan) and John Addis Redwood, Robson was educated at St Cuthbert's College.
-In 1953 she married Jeffrey Ellis Robson, who also played international badminton for New Zealand.
+Her father was president of the New Zealand Rugby League in the 1930s and 1940s.
+In 1953, she married Jeffrey Ellis Robson, who also played international badminton for New Zealand.
 The couple went on to have one child.

 Sporting career

 Tennis

 In tennis Robson won both the New Zealand women's doubles and mixed doubles titles.
 She competed at Wimbledon twice, in 1954 and 1957.
 In 1954 she reached the third round of the singles, third round of the doubles (playing with Judy Burke), and third round of the mixed doubles (with her husband Jeff).
 Three years later she progressed to the second round of the singles, quarter-finals of the doubles (with Ruia Morrison), and fourth round of the mixed doubles (again with husband Jeff).

 Badminton

 As a badminton player Robson won seven New Zealand singles championships, and also won nine national women's doubles and three mixed doubles titles, playing with her husband.
 In 1954 she reached the semi-finals of the singles at All England Badminton Championships and won the Irish singles title.